jamAM7/canvasbuddy/README.md

 # canvasbuddy

-A student app that syncs Canvas into one place: AI-generated notes as calendar
+A student app that syncs Canvas into one place: AI-generated notes and calendar

 ## Overview